Ephemeral182/ephemeral182.github.io/T3_DiffWeather.md

     <img class="post-img" style="width: 100%; height: auto; display: block;" src="https://ephemeral182.github.io/images/eccv_24/eccv_adverse_overview.png" alt="Method Overview">
   </div>
   <div style="background-color:#f0f1f3a6; margin-bottom: 30px; border-radius: 10px; padding: 20px; text-align: center; font-family: 'Arial', sans-serif; font-size: 14px; color: #444; width: 100%; box-sizing: border-box;">
-    <strong>Figure 2.</strong> The overview of proposed method. (a) showcases our pipeline, which adopts an innovative strategy focused on learning degradation residual and employs the information-rich condition to guide the diffusion process. (b) illustrates the utilization of our prompt pool, which empowers the network to autonomously select attributes needed to construct adaptive weather-prompts. (c) depicts the general prompts directed by Depth-Anything constraint to supply scene information that aids in reconstructing residuals. (d) shows the contrastive prompt loss, which exerts constraints on prompts driven by two distinct motivations, enhancing their representations.
+    <strong>Figure 2.
+The overview of proposed method.</strong>  (a) showcases our pipeline, which adopts an innovative strategy focused on learning degradation residual and employs the information-rich condition to guide the diffusion process. (b) illustrates the utilization of our prompt pool, which empowers the network to autonomously select attributes needed to construct adaptive weather-prompts. (c) depicts the general prompts directed by Depth-Anything constraint to supply scene information that aids in reconstructing residuals. (d) shows the contrastive prompt loss, which exerts constraints on prompts driven by two distinct motivations, enhancing their representations.
   </div>
 </div>